carlosjhr64/thesis/FULLMONTY.md

     ∑ₗ1 = 2M+1 = 2N-1

+    ∑∑ uₗvₖ = ∑uₗ × ∑vₗ

 The argument later will sound like a state can be created from "nothing" and destroyed to "nothing"...  as long as "What!?"

 ##<a name="17"></a> ∑u↑